When you call a software development company and ask what pricing models they offer, there are usually two answers – fixed price and time & materials.

 - enter the dynamic market where it’s specifically important to be up to date.

 There is no one-size-fits-all option, here.
-Both billing models have pros and cons, but it’s basically the choice between predictability (fixed price) and flexibility (T&M).
+Both billing models have pros and cons, but it’s basically the choice between predictability (when the price is fixed) and flexibility (Time and Materials contract).

 Mind, that it’s almost impossible to predict every element of the big, long-term projects, and even with smaller ones it can be tricky.